Modding EtG: Creating a Mod

 To build your mod, go to the "Build" tab on the top of your screen and press "Build Solution" (The hotkey Ctrl + Shift + B or Ctrl + B will do the same thing)

 To be able to run your mod, navigate to the "plugins" folder in Gungeons BepInEx files.
-(If you are using a mod manager like r2modman, go to Settings and select "Browse Profile Folder", and navigate to the plugins folder from there.)
-Create a new folder in the plugins folder (name doesn't really matter but for organization call it the name of your mod).
-You will be placing your mods .dll there (the dll is the file that will have all your code and stuff for your mod).
-To find the dll, go back to your mods project folder and open the "bin" folder.
+(If you are using a mod manager like r2modman, go to settings and select "Browse Profile Folder", and navigate to the plugins folder from there.)
+Create a new folder in the plugins folder (the name doesn't really matter but for organization call it the name of your mod).
+You will be placing your mods .dll there (the DLL is the file that will have all your code and stuff for your mod).
+To find the DLL, go back to your mods project folder and open the "bin" folder.

 From there, open the Debug folder.
-This folder will have a LOT of dll files, so make sure to only copy the one you will need.
-Build your project if you haven't already, and find the file which has the name of whatever you set your mods Assembly name to.
+This folder will have a LOT of DLL files, so make sure to only copy the one you will need.
+Build your project if you haven't already, and find the file that has the name of whatever you set your mods Assembly name to.

-Copy, or love this .dll to where-ever your mod folder (The one that you made to put your mods dll in in the plugins folder) and place the dll into that folder.
+Copy this .dll to wherever your mod folder (The one you made to put your mod's .dll in within the plugins folder) and place the .dll into that folder.
 Since your mod uses Alexandria and MTGAPI as dependencies, make sure to download those properly as well.
 Now, run the game.
 (If you are using a mod manager make sure to run the game Modded.)